-The Master of Public Policy and Administration Degree
+The Master of Public Policy and Administration (MPPA) Degree Program

-The mission of the MPPA Program are:
+The mission of the MPPA Program is:

-- 1. To provide a cadre of highly trained individuals who are committed to the notion of public service in a variety of organizational settings; - To develop advanced educational opportunities for students of public administration in an urban environment where a multiplicity of governmental opportunities, interactions and practices are observed; and - To fill the need for public, high-level executive management which exists in this state and the nation, particularly as this need relates to minorities and women. - 4.
+- To provide a cadre of highly trained individuals who are committed to the notion of public service in a variety of organizational settings; - To develop advanced educational opportunities for students of public administration in an urban environment where a multiplicity of governmental opportunities, interactions and practices are observed; - 3.
+To fill the need for public, high-level executive management which exists in this state and the nation, particularly as this need relates to minorities and women; and - 4.
 To serve as a resource to the greater community.